The purpose of this article is to help the investigation of syslog connection issues.

 Syslog connection established; fd='11', server='AF_INET(10.10.10.10:514)', local='AF_INET(0.0.0.0:0)'

-A syslog connection is closed normally by the client or by the server.
-This message appears for both outgoing and incoming syslog connections.
+A syslog connection is closed normally by one of the peer, that can be either the client or the server.

 Syslog connection broken

-An established syslog connection was terminated.
-It can be caused by various reasons, for example timeout or network issue.
+A remote syslog connection to 'server=IP:PORT' was terminated.
+It can be caused by various reasons, for example RLTP timeout or network issue.

 Syslog connection broken; fd='15', server='AF_INET(10.10.10.10:514)', time_reopen='60'